sd8917/Quizz-App/README.md

 - Can take/submit quizzes
 - Can view their own attempts and scores
 - Can view channels they are invited to
+- Can view leaderboard channel wise(Invited)
+- Can view the submitted quiz dashboard

 **creator**
 - All user permissions, plus: